1996 California Proposition 218: Election Results and Summary Statistics

 Proposition 218 passed with 56.55% support statewide, representing a margin of victory of 13.1 percentage points.

 Proposition 218 passed in 54 (93%) of the 58 counties in California.

 Proposition 218 passed in 405 (86%) of the 469 cities in California in 1996.

 Proposition 218 passed in 67 (84%) of the 80 State Assembly Districts and in 34 (85%) of the 40 State Senate Districts in California (based on 2011 Redistricting).
-This means that Proposition 218 passed in the overwhelming majority of state legislative districts in California without regard to the political party representation in those districts.
+Proposition 218 passed in the overwhelming majority of state legislative districts in California without regard to the political party representation in those districts.

 Proposition 218 received 62% support in the 26 California counties with a Republican voter registration advantage and 54% support in the 32 California counties with a Democratic voter registration advantage during the November 1996 statewide election.

 What made the Proposition 218 victory so unusual was that it was behind in nearly all the polls, including final polls just before the election.
 Polling from the Proposition 218 opposition campaign revealed the measure was expected to lose by about 15 percentage points.
 Proposition 218 was also significantly behind in the final Field Poll with only 36% support from likely voters.
 Proposition 218 ended up winning by 13 percentage points.
 The large variation between the final polling numbers and the election results was a politically rare event for statewide initiative measures in California.